Geography and Earth Science Internships

 - You will gain a "real world" perspective.

 - Students should initiate contact with potential internship placements based on their individual interests.
 Students are expected to take the lead on finding, applying for, and securing an internship; the department does not place you although we do have some excellent support services.

 - An excellent way to find an internship is to attend the annual Career Day organized by the department and held every November.

 - Internships are posted on the bulletin board on the 100-level of Shearer Hall, and on our Facebook page .

-- You can also view our database of recent internship placements (2015-2016) as a PDF, download the Excel sheet, or view the Google sheet.
+- You can also view our database of recent internship placements (2015-2016) by viewing our Google sheet.

 - We have specific information about USGS internships and internships with the PA Department of Environmental Protection and the PA Department of Conservation and Natural Resources.

 - Special internship programs offered by PASSHE or SU: